Proudly serving Kentucky including Lexington, Frankfort & Nearby

 After each slab cutout is made, a plastic liner is placed on the ground around each of them.
 This liner will keep your garage floor clean as technicians use a power auger to bore holes where earth anchors will be installed.
 Any excavated dirt from the holes is saved so that it can be returned to the hole after the installation is complete.

-Drilling the hole in the foundation wall for street creep repairs in Lebanon
+Drilling the hole in the foundation wall for street creep repairs in Cynthiana

 Preparing The Basement Wall